kash1701/Example-Code/Create an R Package for Bitbucket/CreatePackageForBitbucket.md

-# Create a Simple R Package using RcppArmadillo with Header File
+# Create a Simple R Package for Bitbucket
 Wayne Taylor
 October 29, 2014